Mike-Leo-Smith/Console-fx/README.md

     unsigned char vram[VRAM_SIZE_BYTE];

     // New instance for class Console and a string as the input/output buffer.
-    // Note that all classes, enums, etc. are under the namespace fx. fx::Console console(vram);
+    // Note that all classes, enums, etc., are under the namespace fx. fx::Console console(vram);
     fx::String buffer;